gotoshota/LammpsDumpReader/README.md

 ## English

 This library provides functionality for reading, processing, and writing LAMMPS molecular dynamics simulation output files (dump format).
 It is designed for efficiently handling trajectory data from polymer simulations and other molecular systems.
+Both Fortran and Python implementations are available.

 ### Main Features